 When scuba diving, the whole point is to see things.
 You’re there to see the sites and experience life underwater.
 What’s the point if you can’t?
 A lot of people have hesitations when thinking about scuba diving because they have poor eyesight and don’t know how to accommodate glasses or contacts into their dive.

 For scuba diving, you cannot wear glasses under a mask.
-Instead, opt for soft contact lenses, prescription masks or lenses, or use stick-on magnification on the mask you already have.
-Although, eye correction may not be necessary for everyone that usually needs glasses or contact.
+The mask will leak.
+Opt for soft contact lenses, prescription masks or lenses, or use stick-on magnification on the mask you already have.
+Eye correction may not be necessary for everyone that needs glasses due to mask and water refraction.

 There are also some other neat options to consider when planning to go scuba diving, or becoming a regular scuba diver.
 Divers today, with poor vision, have many options available to help them see underwater.